casibanryan/Movie-management/README.md

 1. file permission issue in logs during building (docker)
 2. bug on HLS generation, current php and package is not compatible

-# if counter please run this commands on docker
+# if encounter please run this commands on docker

 mkdir -p /var/www/html/storage/logs
 chmod -R 777 /var/www/html/storage